-If an Information Handout or cross sections are available:

-- 1. You may view them at the Contract Plans and Special Provisions link at the Bidders' Exchange website - 2.
-For an informal-bid contract, you may obtain them at the Bidders' Exchange street address
+If an Information Handout or cross sections are available, you may view them at the Contract Plans and Special Provisions link at the Bidders' Exchange website.

 If rock cores are available, you may view them by sending a request to Coreroom@dot.ca.gov.